• Welcome to our school website. If you have any questions, please call the school office on 01952 387880 Monday to Friday

 Equality at Wrockwardine Wood CE Juniors

-Objective 1: To narrow the gap in attainment in reading and writing between children who are PPG and those who are not.
+Objective 1: To narrow the gap in ARE attainment in reading, writing and maths between children who are disadvantaged and those who are not.

-Why – Higher percentages of children who are non-PPG currently achieve age-expected and greater depth then those who are PPG.
+Why – Higher percentages of children who are non-PPG currently achieve age-expected than those who are PPG.

 How – Each class identifies individual children on Pupil Progress Grids to target support to close the gap.
-Interventions to support the progress and attainment in reading and writing are primarily aimed at children with SEND and underachieving PPG children.
+Interventions to support the progress and attainment in reading, writing and maths are primarily aimed at children with SEND and underachieving PPG children (See PPG strategy for more specific support in place).

 Objective 2: To raise the percentage of PPG children achieving GDS across reading, writing and maths.

-Why – Not enough children who are PPG achieve greater depth in reading, writing or maths.
+Why – Not enough children who are PPG achieve greater depth in reading, writing or maths at the end of KS2.

 Objective 3: To encourage cultural understanding and awareness of different beliefs between different ethnic groups.

-Why – Our school has a high percentage of children who are WBRI.
+Why – Our school has a high percentage of children who are White British and we want them to be prepared to grow up in a modern Britain.

-How – British Values training (PD Day), RE Curriculum coverage, Religious Visits (Covid – dependent), coverage in the RSE and PSHE Curriculum, Awareness Days and worship topics.
+How – British Values training (PD Day), RE Curriculum coverage, Religious Visits both in and out of school, Coverage in the RSE and PSHE Curriculum, Awareness Days, Worship topics.

 For any information relating to SEND and Equality please see our SEND page.